Lost in Space: Character development of Dr. Smith

-Catchphrases

-Lost in Space is remembered for the Robot's oft-repeated lines such as "Warning!
-Warning!" and "It does not compute".
-Smith's frequent put-downs of the Robot were also popular.
-Harris was proud to talk about how he used to lie in bed at night dreaming them up for use on the show.
-"You Bubble-headed Booby!", " You Cowardly Clump!", "You Tin-Plated Traitor!", "You Cackling Cacophony", "You Blithering Blatherskyte", and "Traitorous Transistorized Toad" are but a few, alongside his signature lines: "Oh, the pain ... the pain!" and "Never fear, Smith is here!"
+Harris was proud to talk about how he used to lie in bed at night dreaming up insults to use on the Robot, such as "Blithering Blatherskyte", "Bubble-headed Booby", "Bumbling Bucket of Bolts", "Cackling Cacophony", "Cowardly Clump", "Neanderthal Ninny", "Tin-Plated Traitor", and "Traitorous Transistorized Toad".
+Smith's signature lines included "Oh, the pain ... the pain!" and "Never fear, Smith is here!"
 One of Harris's last roles was providing the voice of the praying mantis Manny in Disney's A Bug's Life, who also says the line "Oh, the pain ... the pain!" near the end of the film.

-The catchphrase "Danger, Will Robinson!" originates with the series, when the Robot warns young Will Robinson about impending threats.
-It was also used as the slogan of the 1998 film, whose official website had the address "www.dangerwillrobinson.com".

 Legal issues

 In 1962, Gold Key comics, a division of Western Publishing Company, began publishing a series of comic books under the title Space Family Robinson.
 The story was largely inspired by The Swiss Family Robinson but with a space-age twist.
 The film and television rights to the comic book were then purchased by noted television writer Hilda Bohem (The Cisco Kid), who created a treatment under the title Space Family 3000.

-Intended as a follow-up to his first successful television venture, Voyage to the Bottom of the Sea, Allen quickly sold his concept for a television series to CBS.
+Intending it as a follow-up to his first successful television venture, Voyage to the Bottom of the Sea, Allen quickly sold his concept for a television series to CBS.
 Concerned about confusion with the Gold Key comic book, CBS requested that Allen come up with a new title.
 Nevertheless, Hilda Bohem filed a claim against Allen and CBS Television shortly before the series premiered in 1965.

 An agreement was reached with Gold Key which allowed them to subtitle their comic "Lost in Space".

 Additional legal challenges appeared in 1995, when Prelude Pictures announced its intention to turn Lost in Space into a motion picture.